 The ELX Token

-The overarching goal will be to 1. create effective governance mechanisms, 2. utilize ELX as a cryptoeconomic security incentive, and 3. make the platform as decentralized and permissionless as possible.
+The goal of the ELX token is to 1. encourage effective governance structures to form, 2. be utilized as a cryptoeconomic security incentive, and 3. ensure that the network's decentralized and permissionless state is maintained at all times.

 Node / Validator ELX Staking Requirements

-The node and validator infrastructure that rests at the core of the network will be driven largely by ELX tokens.
-All validators and nodes will be required to stake a certain amount of ELX tokens in order to keep their infrastructure active and in good standing.
-Beyond simply creating demand for the ELX token, this also serves a larger role for the platform's overall security: it aligns incentives.
+The node and validator infrastructure that rests at the core of the network is economically secured by ELX tokens.
+All validators and nodes are required to stake a minimum of 9,000 ELX to keep their infrastructure active and in good standing.

 As broken down within the Network Architecture section, validators ensure the security and proper function of the network.
 By requiring that these parties stake a non-zero amount of ELX, the network imposes a cryptoeconomic incentive for validators to act honestly.